bx2/queuer/README.md

 []
 ```

-Don't forget that you must past a "Content-Type: application/json" header along
+Don't forget that you must past a `Content-Type: application/json` header along
 w/ your request!